golkelj/data-science-fundamentals/nn.md

 This formula calculates how much the second layer's weights (w2) contributed to the error.
 It does this by taking the error at the output layer (dZ_2) and multiplying it by the transpose of the activations from the hidden layer (a_1^T).
 The result is then averaged over the number of training examples (m).
 This gradient will be used to update w2 in the opposite direction to reduce the loss.

-Gradient of the Loss with respect to the second bias vector (db 2
+Gradient of the Loss concerning the second bias vector (db 2
 ​
  ):